ties2/ComputerVision-DataScience-Master/lectures/machine learning/Hyper Parameter Tuning.markdown

 There are several strategies for finding the best hyper-parameters:

   * **Manual Tuning**: Using experience and the "manual tuning quiz" approach to guide the search.
-  * **Grid Search** : Define a grid of possible values for each hyper-parameter and train a model for *every single combination*[cite: 265].
+  * **Grid Search** : Define a grid of possible values for each hyper-parameter and train a model for *every single combination*.
 This is exhaustive but can be very computationally expensive.
   * **Random Search**: Define a range or distribution for each hyper-parameter and randomly sample combinations from that space.
 It is often more efficient than Grid Search.
-  * **Bayesian Optimization**: An "optimization-based"  method that uses the results from previous runs to intelligently choose the next set of hyper-parameters to try[cite: 273].
+  * **Bayesian Optimization**: An "optimization-based"  method that uses the results from previous runs to intelligently choose the next set of hyper-parameters to try.
 It aims to find the optimum in fewer steps.
   * **Other Optimization-Based Methods**:
       * Evolutionary algorithms (like Genetic Algorithms)
       * Gradient-based methods